usc-sail/barista/README.md

 versions of those libraries installed.

-Similarly, if you already have a libcppa V0.8.1 installation that was compiled with g++ >= 4.7, you may skip installing libcppa and provide this location to barista configure script using `--with-libcppa` option.
+Similarly, if you already have a libcppa V0.8.1 installation that was compiled with g++ >= 4.7 (clang is not supported) with `--disable-context-switching` and `--build-static` flags, you may skip installing libcppa and provide this location to barista configure script using `--with-libcppa` option.
 Barista links against the libcppa_static library.
 If you choose to use an existing libcppa installation, make sure you have the static version of the library installed.

     cd barista
     make -C tools -j 4 kaldi                # 4 jobs will be run in parallel